bnoguchi/mongoose-auth/README.md

 But, if you are building your app on top of (connect)[https://github.com/senchalabs/connect], then mongoose-auth provides drop in solutions for you.
-Here is how you can get access to the routing that mongoose-auth provides:
+Here is how you can get access to the routing that mongoose-auth provides.
+Not the "STEP X: ..."
+comments:

     var mongoose = require('mongoose')
       , Schema = mongoose.Schema